sharetribe/flex-docs/src/docs/ftw-content/change-ftw-language/index.md

 > Note: we already have a few other language files available in
 > [src/translations/](https://github.com/sharetribe/flex-template-web/tree/master/src/translations)
 > directory for you to start customizing translations.

+Even if you use [hosted translations](/ftw/hosted-translations/) to manage your marketplace texts, it is still important to have a built-in translation file in FTW as well, so that the application can show meaningful messages for any keys missing from the Flex Console translation asset.

 ## Changing the translations used in FTW